 Professional Services Automation (PSA)

 PSA is a software platform designed to be used by professional services companies.
 It functions as an end-to-end management resource.
 It provides options to manage comprehensive service delivery, customer relationships, time management and much more.

 With a CRM (Customer Relationship Management) component built in–as well as several other useful integrations–the PSA provides an easy-to-use interface that can be accessed from anywhere.
 The accessibility provides for additional options, such as the means to integrate payroll software, scheduling and the aforementioned CRM capabilities, and even an online marketplace.
 This provides businesses the resources needed to effectively manage their entire business from one centralized platform.

-There’s no doubt that the professional services industry is competitive.
+There’s no doubt that this industry is competitive.
 By deploying technology to help move your business forward, you will indeed be the authority you need to be to excel in your market.
-For more information about technology used in professional services, contact WheelHouse IT today at (877) 771-2384.
+For more information about technology, contact WheelHouse IT today at (877) 771-2384.